Course Outline

 Key Topics:

-- Defensive behavior: resistance, withdrawal, over-reliance/dependence.
+- Defensive behaviors: resistance, withdrawal, and over-reliance.

-- Loss of confidence: silence, hesitation, avoidance
+- Loss of confidence: silence, hesitation, and avoidance.

 Practice Lab: